codezero-be/gulp-workflow/README.md

     bower install

-> If you don't want to use Bower, make sure you edit the `concatFiles` array in `gulpfile.js`.
+> If you don't want to use Bower, make sure you edit the CSS/JS concatenation files array in `gulpfile.js`.

 ## Install PHPSpec (optional) ##